Toric degenerations of Grassmannians and Schubert varieties from matching field tableaux: Toric degenerations of Grassmannians

 As a corollary of the above statements and \cite[Theorem 11.4]{sturmfels1996grobner} we have that: \begin{corollary} Each block diagonal matching field produces a toric degeneration of $\Gr(k,n)$. \end{corollary}

 \begin{remark} We remark that this result is a generalization of Corollary~1.5 in \cite{KristinFatemeh} for $\Gr(3,n)$.
+For general Grassmannians, there are other families of combinatorial objects leading to toric degenerations such as Newton--Okounkov bodies \cite{An13,KM16}, plabic graphs \cite{BFFHL,KM16} and cluster algebra \cite{rietsch2017newton,Fatemeh4}.
+All such degenerations can be realized as Gr\"obner degenerations, nevertheless, this is not true in general; See e.g. \cite{kateri2015family}.
 Moreover, our combinatorial description of SAGBI bases of Grassmannians leads to analogous results for flag varieties.
-Using combinatorial tools of matching field tableaux we have provided a family of toric degenerations of flag varieties and Schubert varieties inside them in \cite{OllieFatemeh2,OllieFatemeh3}. \end{remark}
+Using the combinatorial tools of matching field tableaux we have provided a family of toric degenerations of flag varieties, Schubert varieties and Richardson varieties in \cite{OllieFatemeh2,OllieFatemeh3,Ollie4}. \end{remark}

 Following \cite{KristinFatemeh}, we define the matching field polytope as follows.
 Given a $k\times n$ matching field, the {\em matching field polytope} is the convex hull of the points in $\mathbb{R}^{k\times n}$ associated to the $k$-subsets of $[n]$.
 See \cite[Section~5]{KristinFatemeh} for more details.
 For a coherent matching field $\Lambda$, this polytope coincides with the polytope of the toric variety defined by the ideal of the matching field $J_\Lambda$.
 Hence, its combinatorial invariants carry a lot of information about the variety.
 For example, the normalized lattice volume of such polytope is equal to the degree of its corresponding variety.
-Moreover, by comparing the polytopes of different toric varieties arisen in our construction, we can check whether they lead to non-isomorphic varieties.
+Moreover, by comparing the polytopes of different toric varieties arising from our construction, we can check whether the varieties are non-isomorphic.

 Up to isomorphism, there are seven polytopes associated to trop$(\Gr(3,6))$ and four of them can be obtained as polytopes of block diagonal matching fields.
-See \cite{herrmann2009draw} for further details.
+See \cite{herrmann2009draw,Akihiro} for further details.

 Here, we summarize our computational results on matching field polytopes.